JordanMartinez/purescript-jordans-reference/21-Hello-World/05-Application-Structure/src/03-Free/03-From-Free-to-Run/03-Explaining-Run/Readme.md

 ## What is `Run`?

-If you recall, `xgromxx` mentions [`purescript-run`](https://pursuit.purescript.org/packages/purescript-run/2.0.0) in [a comment in `ADT8.purs`](https://github.com/xgrommx/purescript-from-adt-to-eadt/blob/master/src/ADT8.purs#L11).
+If you recall, `xgrommx` mentions [`purescript-run`](https://pursuit.purescript.org/packages/purescript-run/2.0.0) in [a comment in `ADT8.purs`](https://github.com/xgrommx/purescript-from-adt-to-eadt/blob/master/src/ADT8.purs#L11).
 (The ReadMe of this library provides an overview of the ideas we've explained here.)

 What is `purescript-run`?
 Why would we use that over `Free`?
 There are three reasons.